Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit13.md

 -----END RSA PRIVATE KEY-----
 ```

-Alrighty, lets copy it onto a file on our machine and give i
+Alrighty, lets copy it onto a file on our machine and give it the same name.
+And in order to use in with `ssh`, we'll need to specify `-i sshkey.private`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTk1NzA3OTUsMTkwMDQyMDc1NiwtMj
+eyJoaXN0b3J5IjpbMTMyMDQwNDkwMywxOTAwNDIwNzU2LC0yMD
-A4ODc0NjYxMl19
+g4NzQ2NjEyXX0=
 -->